Sections Dashboard: An Overview to Stay Organized

 - Unlisted: The section is only accessible by URL and will not show up in your site's navigation menu.
 The articles within this section will be visible to the public if they have the links to those specific posts.

-Reorder the sections:
+Reorder the Sections:

 As they would appear on your site using the drag-and-drop functionality.

-Access Section Details where you have the option to adjust the following in each section:
+Where you have the option to adjust the following in each section:

 - The section's meta title, description, and keywords.
 Your section's meta information is what you would like Google to take into consideration when crawling the page.

 - The section's URL slug, while keeping the section's name the same.
-You can always link-out to a different URL if you want a section to go to, for example, an online shop.
+You can always link out to a different URL if you want a section to go to, for example, an online shop.

-After making all of your changes, be sure to click
+After making all of your changes, be sure to click Save.

-Select a Primary Section:
+Select a Primary Section

 When creating a post in the Entry Editor, you have the option to allocate a primary section to that post.